Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The Gray SA2's median income among taxpayers is $61,793 in financial year 2023.
-The average income stands at $68,520 during the same period.
-This compares to figures for Greater Darwin of $66,956 and $77,199 respectively.
-Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates would be approximately $67,008 (median) and $74,303 (average) as of September 2025.
+The Gray SA2's income level is slightly above the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Gray SA2's median income among taxpayers is $61,793 and the average income stands at $68,520, compared to figures for Greater Darwin of $66,956 and $77,199 respectively.
+Based on Wage Price Index growth of 8.44% since FY-23, current estimates would be approximately $67,008 (median) and $74,303 (average) as of September 2025.
 According to 2021 Census figures, personal income ranks at the 63rd percentile ($877 weekly), while household income sits at the 34th percentile.
-Distribution data shows that 33.8% of residents fall within the $1,500 - 2,999 income bracket (1,144 people).
-This aligns with the metropolitan region where this cohort likewise represents 36.7%.
-Housing affordability pressures are severe, with only 79.9% of income remaining after housing costs, ranking at the 29th percentile.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 33.8% of residents (1,144 people), aligning with the metropolitan region where this cohort likewise represents 36.7%.
+Housing affordability pressures are severe, with only 79.9% of income remaining, ranking at the 29th percentile.

 Frequently Asked Questions - Income